Tomclancysi/Ray-Tracer/README.md

 # Ray-Tracer

-A offline renderer : path tracer.
+An offline renderer : path tracer.
 Just a personal toy for learning and playing.

 ## Gallery